tomymaritano/legostore/README.md

 Components consume hooks and should avoid data fetching or direct business logic.
 Hooks use services to interact with APIs or mocks.

+## Caching with React Query

+`useProducts` leverages **@tanstack/react-query** to cache product lists locally.
+Filters are synchronized with the URL search params and pagination is handled client-side.
+Changing the page triggers a small loading state while data is retrieved from the cache.

 ## Service pattern

 All API calls are made through `fetchWithRetry` exposed by `src/services/apiClient.js`.